MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

   ‘United States’ (the highest average salary overall) has more medium-sized entries in the data than large-sized.

-## 6.5 How does the work setting influence the Entry-level Data Analyst’s salary?
+## 6.5 How does the work setting influence the Entry-level Data Analysts salary?

 ``` r
 # Calculate averages by experience level